thearn/pandemic/readme.md

 A Python-based set of tools for pandemic modeling with analytic derivatives, which allows for the numerical optimization of infectious disease mitigation techniques (social distancing, etc.).
 The aim is to provide a set of tools to help inform or derive localized policy decisions relating to the spread of illnesses such as COVID-19.
 This will include prognostics of infection magnitude and health care service capacity planning.

+NOTE: We are by no means infectious disease experts, but rather pracitioners of numerical optimization and simulation of multidisciplinary systems.

 Background
 ===========